Community Building Fund – Capital Stream

 Visit the grant application deadline page.
 Once the online application portal opens, you can begin the application.

 Local Grant Review Team volunteers make funding recommendations.
 OTF’s Board of Directors approve these recommendations.
+Learn more about how we make application decisions.

 The final list of approved grants is sent to Ontario Members of Provincial Parliament (MPPs) to give them the opportunity to congratulate successful recipients directly, when possible.
 OTF then notifies all applicants of the final decision.